World Chefs: Francois aims to put stamp on landmark NYC restaurant

-NEW YORK (Reuters) - Raphael Francois has been treading a fine line between updating Le Cirque, the landmark New York City restaurant, and preserving its European fine-dining traditions since he became head chef in January.
+NEW YORK, Oct 28 (Reuters) - Raphael Francois has been treading a fine line between updating Le Cirque, the landmark New York City restaurant, and preserving its European fine-dining traditions since he became head chef in January.

 The classically trained Francois, 35, is the latest in a string of talented chefs who have worked at the 40-year-old eatery.
 Some of them including Daniel Boulud, David Bouley, Bill Telepan, Michael Lomonaco and Geoffrey Zakarian have gone on to achieve success on their own.